 Jukes Cordialities are a set of drinks that offer the experience of drinking a fine wine, but without the alcohol.
 Matthew Jukes used the expertise of over 30 years in the wine trade to create a non-alcoholic drink, using only fruit, vegetables and natural flavourings, which undergo a gentle maceration with organic cider vinegar.
 The resulting cordials are complex and aromatic, with the satisfying mouthfeel and perfume of fine wine.

-There are three Jukes cordial flavours, ranging from the bright and fruity to more earthy, mellow, notes, and they are designed to be mixed with still, sparking or tonic water, in proportions that accord with the individual drinker’s tastes.
+Jukes cordial flavours range from the bright and fruity to more earthy, mellow, notes, and they are designed to be mixed with still, sparking or tonic water, in proportions that accord with the individual drinker’s tastes.

 Melina Keays is the entertaining director of Wallpaper*.
 She has been part of the brand since the magazine’s launch in 1996, and is responsible for entertaining content across the print and digital platforms, and for Wallpaper’s creative agency Bespoke.
 A native Londoner, Melina takes inspiration from the whole spectrum of art and design – including film, literature, and fashion.
 Her work for the brand involves curating content, writing, and creative direction – conceiving luxury interior landscapes with a focus on food, drinks, and entertaining in all its forms